pinglanwangyu/Principle-basedRepairSelection/README.md

 Then you can find the optimal repairs in the file "optimalrepairs.json" and other information in the file "result_1mn.txt"

-We have already given the conflictgraph and the minimal hitting set as input of compatibility_1min.jar:
+We have already given the conflict graph and the minimal hitting set as input of compatibility_1min.jar:

-    conflicts.json
-    hittingsets.json
+`conflicts.json` and `hittingsets.json`

 You can rebuild these two files by following the steps in the notebook:

-    pysat_for_hittingset.ipynb
+`pysat_for_hittingset.ipynb`